 Electricity is important to everyday lives.
 Each year we see an increase in residential, commercial and industrial electricity bills, sometimes far exceeding the inflation rate.
 In 2017, a study was done in South Africa comparing electricity prices over a ten year period.
 The study concluded that in a decade, electricity costs rose by 356%, far exceeding the inflation rate, which increased by 74%.
 Unfortunately this continues to be on an upward rise with no indications of slowing down.

 Each country has a unique set of factors contributing to their electricity prices.
 For example, access to fossil fuels may be limited, meaning the price of fuels will incur additional transportation costs hiking up the price of electricity, compared to a country that extracts its own fuel.
+Bitcoin has also faced its own struggles with its environmental impact.
 The cost of generating electricity is the highest component influencing electricity price, here are several other factors that are relevant across the board when determining electricity costs.

 2. Depleting Resources